 Artists must know the history and tradition of the forms and fields in which they work.
 The courses offered in History of Art, Theatre and Media combine the historical study of filmmaking, theatre, music, visual arts, and new media with studies of popular culture.
-By exposing students to great artists and masterpieces of the past, these courses invite students to historically situate the
+By exposing students to great artists and masterpieces of the past, these courses invite students to historically situate the various ways in which media reflects, constructs, and shapes the world in which they live.
+Students achieve not only an understanding of how their own projects fit into the traditions of film, theatre and visual arts, but also gain an awareness of how to move that tradition forward in their own work.

-Introduci tory Courses Units
+Introduci tory Courses I Inits

 Introductory History of Art, Theatre and Media courses.
 Requirements vary by program.

-HATM101N Film History II 3
+HATM101N Critical Film Studie es 3

-HATM111N History & Aestheti Photography I cs of 3
+HATM111N History & Aesthetic Photography I cs of 3

-HATM121N History & Aestheti Photography II cs of 3
+HATM121N History & Aesthetic Photography II cs of 3

 HATM201N Topics in Film Stud lies 3

 HATM211N Art History 3

 HATM221N History of Theatre 3

 Required 6-9

-Upper-Di ivision Electives Uni its
+Upper-Division Electives Units

 2 or more of the following upper-division History of Art, Theatre & Media electives are required:

 HATM231N History of Photography 3

 HATM251N History of Documentary 3

 HATM261N History of Animation 3

 HATM281N History of Video Games 3

 HATM291N Topics in Modern & 3

-Contemporary Art Histor У
+Contemporary Art History

 HATM311N Music Appreciation 3

 HATM341N History of Broadcasting 3

 HATM351N Topics in Genre Studies 3

-HATM361N American Television Hist ory 3
+HATM361N American Television History 3

-HATM371N History of Women in Filr n, 3
+HATM371N History of Women in Film, 3

 Television & Theatre

-HATM381N African American Film & - 3
+HATM381N African American Film & 3

 Television History

 HATM391N World Cinema 3

 Required 3-6